uarch2019/uarch2019/index.md

 ## Program Schedule
 * Full-day Sunday, June 23rd, 2019
   * Morning will include joint session with [PLDI's Programming Language Mentoring Workshop](https://pldi19.sigplan.org/home/PLMW-PLDI-2019).
-  * Afternoon will include talks by prominent architects, including Turing award winner David Patterson.
+  * Afternoon will include talks by prominent architects, including Turing award winner David Patterson, and Karin Strauss.
 * Networking events from Monday-Wednesday
-* Full program TDB
+* Full program TBD.

 ## Application Submission
 * **Eligibility**: Applicants must be undergraduate students in their last or second-to-last year or first-year graduate students in computer science or related fields as of fall 2019.
 Students from around the world are welcome to apply. *Applications from underrepresented groups in computing are especially welcome.*